Look, most people overcomplicate fitness.

 Be sure to wear shoes when you work out at home.
 The last thing you want to do is drop a weight on your toes.

-Can You Use Dumbbells Every Day?
+Can You Use Them Every Day?

-You can if you want as long as you work out different body parts with them.
+You can if you want, as long as you work out different body parts with them.
 I recommend lifting every other day because some exercises use several muscles simultaneously.

-You could also injure yourself if you work out every day, so as mentioned before, don’t overdo it unless you are trying to win Olympia.
+You could also injure yourself if you work out every day, so as mentioned before, don’t overdo it unless you are trying to win the Olympia.

-How Long Should A Beginner Work Out With Dumbbells?
+How Long Should A Beginner Work Out?

 In the beginning, ten to fifteen minutes is all you need.